Assess the safety and efficacy of safer alternatives to the current standard visceral leishmaniasis treatment in Brazil

 current phase of drug development

-First-line treatment recommendations in Brazil include the use of meglumine antimoniate (MA), which presents serious patient management limitations due to toxicity, parenteral administration, and the need for hospitalization.
+Currently, first-line treatment recommendations for visceral leishmaniasis in Brazil include the use of meglumine antimoniate, which presents serious patient management limitations due to toxicity, parenteral administration, and the need for hospitalization.

-Starting in 2011, a multicentre, randomized, open label, controlled trial was conducted in five sites in Brazil to evaluate efficacy and safety of various treatment options, compared to standard treatment with MA.
+Starting in 2011, a multicentre, randomized, open label, controlled trial was conducted in five sites in Brazil to evaluate the efficacy and safety of various treatment options compared to standard treatment with meglumine antimoniate.
 Results showed that due to lower toxicity and acceptable efficacy, liposomal amphotericin B would be a more suitable first-line treatment for visceral leishmaniasis than standard treatment.

 The Brazilian Ministry of Health is currently reviewing its treatment policy to consider adoption of liposomal amphotericin B as the country’s first-line visceral leishmaniasis treatment.